DataDog/datadog-agent/docs/public/components/shared_features/flares.md

 }
 ```

-Read the [FlareBuilder](https://pkg.go.dev/github.com/DataDog/datadog-agent/comp/core/flare/types#FlareBuilder) package documentation for for more information on the API.
+Read the [FlareBuilder](https://pkg.go.dev/github.com/DataDog/datadog-agent/comp/core/flare/types#FlareBuilder) package documentation for more information on the API.

-Any error returned by the `FlareBuilder` methods are already logged into a file shipped within the flare.
+Any errors returned by the `FlareBuilder` methods are logged into a file shipped within the flare.
 This means, in
 most cases, you can ignore errors returned by the `FlareBuilder` methods.
 In all cases, ship as much data as possible in a flare instead of stopping at the first error.

-Returning an error from your callback does not stop the flare from being created or sent but will be logged into the
+Returning an error from your callback does not stop the flare from being created or sent.
+Rather, the error is logged into the
 flare too.

 While it's possible to register multiple callbacks from the same component, try to keep all the flare code in a single callback.

 ## Register your callback

 Now you need to register your callback to be called each time a flare is created.
-To do so your component constructor
+To do this, your component constructor
 needs to provide a new [Provider](https://pkg.go.dev/github.com/DataDog/datadog-agent/comp/core/flare/types#Provider).
 Use [NewProvider](https://pkg.go.dev/github.com/DataDog/datadog-agent/comp/core/flare/types#NewProvider) function for this.